-- d) analyse the risks arising from climate change as regards the energy transition, as well as physical risks; - e) regularly review the Company's greenhouse gas emissions inventory and establish control and monitoring mechanisms, including the verification of emissions by an independent third party; - f) develop communication campaigns and materials, workshops and educational resources aimed at specific groups, or partner in projects with third parties, in both the public and private sectors, to promote communication and internal training of the Group's professionals on climate action; - g) formalise agreements and work with multilateral bodies and civil society organisations with particular engagement in the fight against climate change, and particularly the UN Framework Convention on Climate Change, in order to strengthen the Group's international leadership in the process of fighting climate change; - h) support public policies and strategies that deal in a coordinated and consistent manner with the social problems relating to climate change; - i) lead the main international indices on the fight against climate change; - j) disseminate the results achieved and/or actions performed by the Group regarding the fight against climate change; and - k) establish the mechanisms needed to ensure the coordinated application of this Policy throughout the Group.
+- d) analyse the risks arising from climate change as regards the energy transition, as well as physical risks; - e) regularly review the Company's greenhouse gas emissions inventory and establish control and monitoring mechanisms, including the verification of emissions by an independent third party; - f) develop communication campaigns and materials, workshops and educational resources aimed at specific groups, or partner in projects with third parties, in both the public and private sectors, to promote communication and internal training of the Group's professionals on climate action; - g) formalise agreements and work with multilateral bodies and civil society organisations with particular engagement in the fight against climate change, and particularly the UN Framework Convention on Climate Change, in order to strengthen the international leadership of the Group in the process of fighting against climate change; - h) support public policies and strategies that deal in a coordinated and consistent manner with the social problems relating to climate change; - i) lead the main international indices on the fight against climate change; - j) disseminate the results and/or activities of the Group regarding the fight against climate change; and - k) establish the mechanisms needed to ensure the coordinated application of this Policy throughout the Group.

-This Policy was initially approved by the Board of Directors on 15 December 2009 and was last amended on 20 December 2022.
+This Policy was initially approved by the Board of Directors on 15 December 2009 and was last amended on 19 December 2023.